General Terms and Conditions - Service Provision

 The client, if one of these conditions applies to them, will be informed in writing by YourTech of the reasons for terminating the agreement.

-At the end of the agreement, each party shall return to the other (or to their agent) all documents belonging to that other party.
+At the end of the agreement, each party shall make available to the other (or its agent) all documents belonging to that other party.

-Unless it is the cause of the issue, the client may terminate this agreement without indemnity or notice period if the service provider fails to fulfill its obligations.
-In that case, the client must first send a notice letter to the service provider, allowing a reasonable period for the provider to perform the obligations not yet fulfilled.
+Unless it is the cause of the failure, the client may terminate this agreement without indemnity or notice period where the service provider fails to fulfill its obligations.
+In that case, the client must first send a formal notice letter to the service provider, allowing a reasonable period to fulfill the obligations not yet performed.

 7Timeframes and Locations